-These are all important measures of your network's performance and can be used to find where any issues may be.
+These are all important measures of your network's performance that can be used to identify and eliminate important issues.

-Before jumping into these features, you might wonder why not just use something like speedtest.net, speedtest.googlefiber.net, or fast.com?
-Often people run these from whatever device they have at hand.
-That means they are measuring their Wi-Fi or possibly their ethernet and switches, and their ISP.
-To assess any problem, we need to measure each part of network traffic separately to identify the source of any issues.
+Before jumping into these features, let's unpack what advantages these features give you over common Internet quality tests like speedtest.net, speedtest.googlefiber.net, and fast.com.
+Often, people run these tests from whatever device they have at hand, which means they are measuring their Wi-Fi only, or possibly their Ethernet and switches, and their ISP.
+To find the source of any problem, we need to measure each part of network traffic separately.

-We will start on the left side of this diagram and walk through all of the measurements available to you.
+We will start on the left side of this diagram and walk through all of Firewalla's network performance features.

 Wi-Fi and LAN Performance

 For most of us, Wi-Fi is very important.
-Starting with 1.49, the Firewalla app has a built-in Wi-Fi test that you can use to test LAN speed between your phone and your Firewalla box.
+The Firewalla app has a built-in Wi-Fi test that you can use to test LAN speed between your phone and your Firewalla box.
 It helps you to:

 - see how fast your LAN really is independent of how fast your ISP service is

-- determine if you placing your mesh or AP units in the right places to avoid wi-fi dead spots
+- determine if you're placing your mesh or APs in the right places to avoid Wi-Fi dead spots

-- tune appropriate AP settings such as which Wi-Fi channels you should use or how powerful your AP's radio's should be if your APs have such fine controls.
+- tune appropriate AP settings, such as which Wi-Fi channels you should use or how powerful your AP's radios should be.

-Under Network Performance you will see the last test results and their settings.
+Under Network Performance, you will see your latest Wi-Fi test results and their settings.
 Near the bottom, you will find Test Wi-Fi Speed.
-You can run this as often as you like and it has no impact on any traffic to your ISP if you have a data cap.
+If your phone is connected to your local network, you can run this as often as you like and it has no impact on any traffic to your ISP if you have a data cap.

-You may well have brilliant Wi-Fi like shown above.
-If so, this means that you can move files around your network very quickly; stream music or a movie from a DLNA server in your home, for example.
+You may well have brilliant Wi-Fi like the image above.
+If so, this means that you can move files around your network very quickly, such as streaming music or a movie from a DLNA server in your home.
 This tells you there are no issues with your Wi-Fi network.

-All you need to do is go to various places in your house: your desk, your bedroom, or living room; and run a Wi-Fi test with the Firewalla app.
+To tune your Wi-Fi connection, all you need to do is go to various places in your house (eg, your desk, bedroom, or living room) and run a Wi-Fi test with the Firewalla app.
 If you find performance is lacking, adjust your AP locations or settings based on manufacturer recommendations and test again.
-Repeat until you get the best possible "real world" results that your Wi-Fi provides.
-Rest assured you have removed your Internet connection from the equation so you are always comparing apples to apples with this test.
+Repeat until you get the best possible "real-world" results that your Wi-Fi provides.
+Rest assured you have removed your Internet connection from the equation, so you are always comparing apples to apples with this test.

 You can even evaluate if it is worth buying faster Wi-Fi.
-If your Wi-Fi is already faster than your internet you might decide to wait for that upgrade.
-If on the other hand, your internet is faster than your Wi-Fi, this can help justify an upgrade.
+If your Internet is faster than your Wi-Fi, this can justify an upgrade.

-Similarly, you can use http://fire.walla:8833/ss/ from any device (connected to your local network via ethernet or wifi) to test the connection between your other devices and Firewalla.
-For example, you can test an ethernet connection this way by running it on a device connected to ethernet.
+Similarly, you can use http://fire.walla:8833/ss/ from any device (connected to your local network via Ethernet or Wi-Fi) to test the connection between your other devices and Firewalla.
+For example, you can test an Ethernet connection on an Ethernet device.

-In addition to the upload and download speed, you are given ping and jitter measurements.
-We'll cover those below under WAN performance.
+In addition to the upload and download speed, Firewalla can show you ping and jitter measurements.
+We'll cover those below under WAN Performance.

 The best network is one that's fast, has low latency, and has no packet loss.
-Here we will test all three aspects.
-To better present the network performance, we have included a summary widget on the main Firewalla Screen.
+Firewalla will test all three aspects.
+We have included a summary widget on the main Firewalla Screen to better present network performance.